-At the age of 16, my family embarked on an epic journey from Kuwait to Spain and back.
+At the age of sixteen, my family embarked on an epic road trip from Kuwait to Spain and back.
 We enjoyed the beautiful scenery and historical sites, met friendly people, and encountered a few challenges along the way.

 This trip also ignited my wanderlust for everything new and adventurous.